openaps/AndroidAPSdocs/docs/EN/Usage/Open-APS-features.md

 ## Super Micro Bolus (SMB)
 SMB, the shortform of 'super micro bolus', is the latest OpenAPS feature (from 2018) within the Oref1 algorithm.
 In contrast to AMA, SMB does not use temporary basal rates to control glucose levels, but mainly **small super microboluses**.
 In situations where AMA would add 1.0 IU insulin using a temporary basal rate, SMB delivers several super microboluses in small steps at **5 minute intervals**, e.g. 0.4 IU, 0.3 IU, 0.2 IU and 0.1 IU.
 At the same time (for safety reasons) the actual basal rate is set to 0 IU/h for a certain period to prevent overdose (**'zero-temping'**).
 This allows the system adjust the blood glucose faster than with the temporary basal rate increase in AMA.

-Thanks to SMB, it can basically be sufficient for low-carb meals to inform the system of the planned amount of carbohydrate and leave the rest to AAPS.
+Thanks to SMB, it may be sufficient for low-carb meals to inform the system of the planned amount of carbohydrate and leave the rest to AAPS.
 However, this may lead to higher postprandial peaks because pre-bolusing isn’t possible.
-Or you give, if necessary with pre-bolusing, a **start bolus**, which **only partly** covers the carbohydrates (e.g. 2/3 of the estimated amount) and let SMB fill up the rest.
+Or you can give, if necessary with pre-bolusing, a **start bolus**, which **only partly** covers the carbohydrates (e.g. 2/3 of the estimated amount) and let SMB provide the rest.

 The SMB feature contains some safety mechanisms: